 By Morgan Melbourne, Echuca, Swan Hill… Next Stop, Tamworth!
 We are 11 days and 6 sessions into our great Down Under Tour, arranged by the fabulous Malarkey and shepherded for this leg by Justine (of Malarkey/Journey into Play).
 I’m writing this by the...

-By Morgan It’s time to say so long to another year – and what a year it had been!
-Thank you, everyone, for your help in making new adventures possible for children all around the world, whether you lead a pop-up adventure playground, helped fund our tour,...
+It was time to say so long to another year – and what a year it had been!
+Thank you, everyone, for helping to make new adventures possible for children all around the world, whether you lead a pop-up adventure playground, helped fund our tour, or joined...

 You will also have the option to opt-out of these cookies should you want to.